How we help members with financial difficulties

 - give reasonable notice of interest rate and payment changes.

 Persistent debt is when a member pays more in interest, fees and charges on their credit card than they’ve repaid of the amount borrowed for a sustained period.
 If a member finds themselves in persistent debt, we contact them to describe the steps they can take to resolve the debt, including how to reduce the interest, fees and charges they would otherwise incur.

-To help meet these difficulties we led and funded a programme with FinTech start-ups.
-We provided funding which enabled them to work with experts from charities and Nationwide.
-A collaborative approach was adopted that was committed to generating learning throughout.
+In 2019 we ran Open Banking for Good, a programme where we funded FinTech start-ups to work with experts from charities and Nationwide.
+We adopted a collaborative approach and committed to generating learning throughout.

 The programme successfully delivered Open Banking powered solutions to issues relating to:

 - support for money management, and

 In 2021 we launched the Nationwide Incubator (opens in a new window) in partnership with Fair By Design (opens in a new window), which aims to identify and address the challenges faced by people living in financial difficulty.
 It addresses aspects of the Poverty Premium (opens in a new window), where the poorest pay more for essential goods and services.

 We’re committed to sharing our Grounded Innovation approach to social innovation with all interested parties.
 We’ve already shared with the Government, charitable foundations and other financial services organisations committed to social responsibility.